asset-group/U-Fuzz/README.md

 | V16 - Invalid Unicode Decoding                        | [replicate_crash_CoAPthon](/CoAP_Crash/replicate_crash_CoAPthon.py)|

 ### 5.2.1 V14 replication
-Our group use Esp32 board to fuzz libcoap and replicate the V14 we found on libcoap, the detailed replication toturial could be found at [Libcoap_crash_replication_toturial](/CoAP_Crash/Libcoap_crash_replication_toturial.html).
-The replication script can be found at [replicate_crash_libcoap](/CoAP_Crash/replicate_crash_libcoap.py).
+Our group used Esp32 board to fuzz libcoap and to replicate the vulnerability V14 that we found on libcoap.
+The detailed replication tutorial can be found at [Libcoap_crash_replication_toturial](/CoAP_Crash/Libcoap_crash_replication_toturial.html).
+Additionally, the replication script can be found at [replicate_crash_libcoap](/CoAP_Crash/replicate_crash_libcoap.py).

 # 6. 📝 Citing U-Fuzz